mattbierner/blog.mattbierner.com/_posts/2015-09-21-stupid-template-tricks-template-assembler.md

 );
 ```

-Feel free to checkout the complete source [on Github][src].
+Feel free to check out the complete source [on Github][src].
 It's far from complete, but it supports many basic operations.

 {% include image.html file="BigBroadcast_attackdog.jpg" description="I hear it's gonna be a good time yo, and you're gonna like it." %}